(This is another one of those posts I wrote months ago, but am just now publishing)

 I am also blinded by my upbringing in the traditional South, which instilled a subconscious view of the woman’s role in a relationship as secondary and subservient.
 I have to actively overcome the tendency to put my partner’s needs before my own.
 This makes things complicated when I know that it is time for a relationship to end; it goes against my nature to bring conflict and dissonance to my relationships.

 A shallow understanding of my most recent relationship would prove it to be a success.
-I was dating a successful, driven man who loved me well.
+I was dating a successful, driven man who loved me as well as he could.
 However, once I was honest with myself, I realized that something about it just wasn’t working.

 One revealing episode came last Christmas, when I was lying in bed with my mom, getting real about love (as we often do).
 She asked me if I could imagine myself marrying this man.
 My instinctive reaction was, “No, I am pretty sure he is going to marry his best friend.”